-John Holmes is a litigator who focuses his practice in complex litigation involving all aspects of the business of insurance, including sales, trade and business practices, claims handling practices, reinsurance, trade secrets, insolvency and inter-company disputes.
+John Holmes is a litigator who focuses his practice in complex litigation involving all aspects of the business of insurance, including sales, trade and business practices, claims handling practices, trade secrets, and business disputes.
 Mr. Holmes has litigated these matters in a variety of contexts, including federal and state class actions, federal multidistrict litigation, arbitrations, administrative hearings, and market conduct examinations.

-Mr. Holmes’ clients include life, health, property-casualty, and mortgage guaranty insurers, as well as securities broker-dealers and registered investment advisors.
+Mr. Holmes has litigated cases involving life, health, disability, property-casualty, and mortgage guaranty insurance, as well as cases involving securities broker-dealers and registered investment advisors.
 Some of Mr. Holmes’ representative matters include:

 Class action, individual, and FINRA litigation alleging lack of suitability and deceptive sales practices, including failures to disclose, misrepresentations, and pretense interviews and other regulatory violations in the sale of life insurance, annuity, and long term care products.

-Class action litigation concerning an insurer’s premium charges, including vanishing premium, DAC Tax, gap premium, reinstatement charge, cost of insurance charge, and experience rating claims.
+Class action litigation concerning an insurer’s premium charges, including vanishing premium, DAC Tax, gap premium, reinstatement charges, cost of insurance charges, and experience rating claims.